Skip to main content Skip to footer site map

 What Is an Example of Net Income?

-To bring this concept to life, let's consider an example of how to find net income.
-Imagine a small consulting firm that reports an annual gross income of $400,000 but spends $150,000 on operational expenses.
-After subtracting expenses, you're left with a net income of $175,000.
+Let’s consider an example of how to determine net income.
+Imagine a small consulting firm that reports a gross annual income of $400,000 but spends $150,000 on operational expenses, $25,000 on marketing efforts, and $50,000 on other business expenses.
+After subtracting all total expenses, you're left with a remaining net income of $175,000.

 In this net income example, the $175,000 is the actual profit the consulting firm earned after subtracting employee salaries, office rent, utilities, marketing, taxes, and other business expenses.